-- 15. A firm should assess and monitor culture.
-It should conduct a regular review of the effectiveness of the firm's system for the promotion and embedding of an appropriate culture underpinned by sound values and behaviour across the firm, and in audit in particular.
-Independent non-executives should be involved in this review.
-Where it is not satisfied that policy, practices or behaviour throughout the business are aligned with the purpose of this Code, it should take corrective action. - 16.
-A firm should establish mechanisms for delivering meaningful engagement with its people.
-This should include arrangements for people to raise concerns in confidence and anonymously and to report, without fear, concerns about the firm's culture, commitment to quality work, the public interest and/or professional judgement and values.
-The independent non-executives should be satisfied that there is an effective whistleblowing policy and procedure in place and should monitor issues raised under that process. - 17.
-Independent non-executives should be involved in reviewing people management policies and procedures, including remuneration and incentive structures, recruitment and promotion processes, training and development activities, and diversity and inclusion, to ensure that the public interest is protected.
-They should monitor the firm's success at attracting and managing talent, particularly in the audit practice. - 18.
-Independent non-executives should use a range of data and engagement mechanisms to understand the views of colleagues throughout the firm and to communicate about their own roles and the purpose of this Code.
-One independent non-executive should be designated as having primary responsibility for engaging with the firm's people. - 19.
-A firm should disclose in its annual transparency report: - a) a description of how it engages with its people and how the interests of its people have been taken into account in decision-making; and - b) a description of how opportunities and risks to the future success of the business have been considered and addressed, its approach to attracting and managing talent, the sustainability of the firm's business model and how its culture, in particular in the audit practice, contributes to meeting the purpose of this Code. - Q.8: How supportive are you of the approach taken to people and culture in section B of the proposed 2022 Code?
-Please include any suggestions for how we could improve it further.
+- managing talent, particularly in the audit practice.
+Where operational separation is in place the ANEs should be involved in this process. - 18.
+INEs and ANEs should use a range of data and engagement mechanisms to understand the views of colleagues throughout the firm and to communicate about their own roles and the purpose of this Code.
+One INE should be designated as having primary responsibility for engaging with the firm's people. - 19.
+A firm should disclose in its annual transparency report a description of how: - a) it engages with its people and how the interests of its people have been taken into account in decision-making; and - b) opportunities and risks to the future success of the business have been considered and addressed, its approach to attracting and managing talent, the sustainability of the firm's business model and how its culture, in particular in the audit practice, contributes to meeting the purpose of this Code.